 Our early Fall trip to Bolivia and Peru was a fast one, only 4 nights and 5 days.
 We accomplished a lot, and made it back in time to ensure an on time opening of our new retail cafe in Little Italy, San Diego.

-Bird Rock Coffee Roasters is proud to provide wall space to local artist to display their art.
+Bird Rock Coffee Roasters is proud to provide wall space to local artists to display their art.
 The exhibits, located at 5627 La Jolla Blvd La Jolla, CA 92037 They rotate regularly, so come by often to check out the wonderful amount of creativity that is in our neighborhood.
 During the month of June Bird Rock Coffee Roasters will feature the works of two dynamic minds.
 David Galindo’s dynamic mind encompasses physics, photography and coffee, while Scott Wright is a contractor by day and prolific colored pencil & watercolor artist in his spare time!
 June 2017 Artist:

 Bird Rock Coffee Roasters’ info graphic explains the key differences between fair trade and direct trade coffee to help educate consumers, roasters and farmers about the differences and benefits of a direct trade model over the widely used fair trade practice.

 Kenneth Davids and Ron Walters founded Coffee Review in February 1997 with a very simple concept: conduct blind, expert cuppings of coffees and report the findings in the form of 100-point reviews, much like those that exist in the wine industry.
 Since then, Coffee Review has become the world’s largest and most respected coffee buying guide.

 Bird Rock Coffee Roasters sources most of their green beans at origin and often works directly with the people who grow it.
 The concept of Direct Trade though is often misunderstood by consumers and sometimes mis-used by roasters.